-Sales of compact crossovers in the US are up 18% in the first quarter of 2021, beating the overall market, up 12%.
-That means the largest segment in the US grows its share of the US passenger car market to 24.7%, up from 23.3% in Q1 of 2020 and from 23.6% in all of 2020, at a volume of nearly 970,000 deliveries this quarter.
+Sales of compact crossovers in the US are down 13% in the first quarter of 2022, beating the overall market which is down 16%.
+That means the largest segment in the US grows its share of the US passenger car market stable to 24.1%, at a volume of 800,000 deliveries, up from 23.5% last year.

 Get all of the latest sales figures right to your inbox!